Eunoia JC Joint IP: 2025 Year 5 Launchpad

 - All students, whether JIP or JAE, offer 10–12 A-Level units including H1 General Paper, H1 Mother Tongue (unless exempt), and four content subjects (subject combinations guide).

-- Eunoia publishes standard Arts and Science combinations but allows students to propose alternative sets through the Subject Combination Proposal Exercise (SCOPE), subject to approval.
+- Eunoia publishes standard Arts, Science, and Hybrid combinations but allows students to propose alternative sets through the Subject Combination Proposal Exercise (SCOPE), subject to approval (same source).